DustCar/Unreal-Gaming-Programming-Notes/README.md

 When deciding to create a custom GameMode class, it is then better to use AGameModeBase since that is really where the rules of the game are being defined.

+#### Dealing with multiple actors in a game mode function
+In the case where you have a function that passes in a generic actor, it is possible to use Casting in a conditional as a way to check what the actor being passed in is.
+This is especially useful for enemy actors, which you can have a large number of.

+Example: `if (AEnemyActor* BadActor = Cast<AEnemyActor>(PassedActor)) { do this }`

+It is effective when the enemies are of the same type but the main takeaway is that it can lower the number of conditionals you need for that function.

 ---
 ### Template Functions
 `TSubClassOf<type>`